oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

 This feature does not apply to named security providers within a realm.
 These items follow a special set of rules that are required to maintain their ordering.
 See [Modeling security providers]({{< relref "/samples/securityproviders-model.md" >}}) for detailed information.

-This feature can be use to undeploy applications or remove libraries.
+This feature can be used to undeploy applications or remove libraries.

 #### Declaring list items to delete